nailasoler/brseqtb/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

+During installation:

+- Accept the default installation path (`~/miniconda3`)
+- You may choose **not** to auto-activate the base environment

-After installation, restart your terminal or run:
+After installation, reload your shell:

 ```bash
 source ~/.bashrc
 ```

-Verify:
+Verify installation:

 ```bash
 conda --version